AnnaRossi01/HMM_KunitzDomain/README.md

 # HMM profile for the Kunitz-type protease inhibitor domain

-Computational pipeline for build a __HMM model__ for the detection of __Kunitz domain__ (Pfam ID: PF00014), an important protease inhibitor cluster that play an significant role in many biological pathways.
+Computational pipeline for build a __HMM model__ for the detection of __Kunitz domain__ (Pfam ID: PF00014), an important protease inhibitor cluster that play a significant role in many biological pathways.
 Some examples of them are aprotinin (bovine pancreatic trypsin inhibitor - BPTI), Alzheimer's amyloid precursor protein (APP), and tissue factor pathway inhibitor (TFPI).
 The HMM model was developed using a MSA (Multiple Sequence Alignment) of the well-known kunitz'type proteins, obtained using PDBeFOLD structural alignemnt tool.
 The model's performance was evaluated using both positive (Kunitz-type) and negative (non-Kunitz-type) datasets through a 2-fold cross-validation approach.
 Several statistical metrics were computed to assess the model's accuracy, including the confusion matrix, Matthews Correlation Coefficient (MCC), performance, recall, Q2, and Area Under the Curve (AUC).

 This project was required by Laboratory 1 of Bioinformatic of the __MSc in Bioinformatics at the University of Bologna__ as part of the final evalutaion.